RSE-Sheffield/RSE-Sheffield.github.io/_posts/2024-08-11-python-virtualenvwrapper.md

 excerpt_separator: <!--more-->
 ---

-Recently the use of [Anaconda](https://www.anaconda.com/) has been highlighted as problematic for those working in a research environment because of the restrictive [licensing](https://legal.anaconda.com/policies/en/?name=terms-of-service) that is starting to be [enforced](https://www.theregister.com/2024/08/08/anaconda_puts_the_squeeze_on/).
-This article introduces another option [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) for creating and working with [Python](https://www.python/org) Virtual Environments showing how to install and use it and highlighting some useful features.
+This article introduces  [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) for creating and working with [Python](https://www.python/org) Virtual Environments showing how to install and use it and highlighting some useful features.

 <!--more-->